mikdadkanbar/CI_CD_pipeline2/README.md

 <TODO: Project Plan >

 Here is the link to Trello
-https://trello.com/invite/b/gYtOiBdD/ATTI7d427fe1aec2fa07fe21176aafd9e765B6F86F51/cicd

-* A link to a Trello board for the project
+* A link to a Trello board for the project : https://trello.com/invite/b/gYtOiBdD/ATTI7d427fe1aec2fa07fe21176aafd9e765B6F86F51/cicd

-* A link to a spreadsheet that includes the original and final project plan>
+* A spreadsheet that includes the original and final project plan could be found in the repo

 ## Instructions